learn more about fundamental japanese grammar for you nihongo student!

 The expression “não é?”, in some regions of Brazil, is used in the same way as the particle ね from Japan.
 Both “grammatically” (if I may say so…) and phonetically.

 I've come across some friends who asked me: Are you a Japanese teacher.
 Huh?. just like the particle ね.
-It is not? 😀
+Right? 😀

 According to Japanese grammar, the particle ね can be classified as a confirmation request, but it doesn't always happen that way.
 In some cases it is as if the speaker is just getting the listener's attention, not necessarily needing confirmation.
 But these are rarer cases.